MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ```

 ### -ContentPropertyContainsWords
-The ContentPropertyContainsWords parameter specifies a condition for the DLP rule that's based on a property match in content.
+The ContentPropertyContainsWords parameter specifies a condition for the DLP rule that's based on a property match in the content.
 The rule is applied to content that contains the specified property.

 This parameter accepts values in the format: `"Property1:Value1,Value2","Property2:Value3,Value4",..."PropertyN:ValueN,ValueN"`.